 Cost-Effective

-With the information already assembled, secondary research can save a company money compared to the high-price prospect of conducting primary research such as a focus group or poll. -
+With the information already assembled, secondary research can save a company money compared to the high-priced prospect of conducting primary research, such as a focus group or poll. -

 Time-Saving